 The main use that we see for the Footwear Cleaning Gel is to prep your boots for a more serious treatment such as a waterproofing product.
 You wouldn't want to treat a dirty boot for waterproofing, because particles could inhibit the effectiveness of the treatment, and this cleaning gel leaves the boots squeaky clean.

 If it is spring cleaning season and you want to freshen up multiple pairs of smelly shoes, this product can be used on all kinds of footwear, from Gore-Tex boots to sandals, making the Footwear Cleaning Gel more versatile than the Sandal Wash, which is shoe-type specific, but still less versatile than a product like Dr. Bronner's soap, which is half the price and can be used for anything.
-However, it is important to note that it is not recommended to clean your waterproof boots with soap or detergent because they contain ingredients that actually attract water instead of repel it, and can leave nasty residue.
+However, it is important to note that it is not recommended to clean your waterproof boots with soap or detergent because they contain ingredients that actually attract water instead of repelling it, and can leave nasty residue.
 This makes an approved cleaner like the Nikwax product a safer alternative.

 At $8.50 per 4.2 ounce bottle, it is slightly more expensive than the Sandal Wash and other leading brands of footwear cleaners, such as Meltonian All-Purpose Cleaner and Conditioner, which falls in the $5.99 - 6.99 range.
 It is about the same price as Tectron Shoe Wash and McNett ReviveX Boot Cleaner Concentrate, but won't last as long as a concentrated formula.
-If you are on a budget you could probably make due with some water and a washrag, or to get rid of mold that may work its way onto your boots you could clean with a mixture of 80% water and 20% vinegar.
+If you are on a budget you could probably make do with some water and a washrag, or to get rid of mold that may work its way onto your boots you could clean with a mixture of 80% water and 20% vinegar.